ecupaio/personal-site/_drafts/how-to-set-up-conversions-with-google-analytics-for-beginners.md

 Before we hack into the Matrix, we need to make sure we have the correct setup for our Goal trigger method.

 * Open you website in the Chrome browser
 * Right-click anywhere on the page and select View Page Source
 * Press control/command + F and type in "gtm.js"
   * If the finder locates that text, then you have Google Analytics installed via Google Tag Manager.
 Go to the Google Tag Manager Event
   * If not, then type in "gtag.js".
 If the finder locates that script, you have Universal Analytics installed.
 Go the the Universal Analytics Event

+##### Google Tag Manager Event

+In order to to

+##### Universal Analytics Event